 The firm typically invests in large-cap and small-cap equities, international equities, real estate equities, natural resource equities, fixed income securities and alternative investments.

-Socius Family Office
+Socius Family Office, LLC

 Socius Family Office Background

-Socius Family Office Transparency Audit
+Socius Family Office Investing Strategy

-Las Olas Capital Advisors
+Las Olas Capital Advisors, LLC

 Las Olas Capital Advisors Background